KRC00112/Pomodoro/README.md

-# 🐳 Pomodoro Timer App
+# 🐳 Pomodoro and Timer App

 A simple Pomodoro timer and task manager web app, built as a hands-on project for learning Docker and containerized deployments.